czgaotian/learning-languages/behaviorQuestion/index.md

 > Thanks to previous organization

-- I'm grateful for my experience at my previous company, I've learned a lot at this company.
+- Due to the impact of COVID-19, the company's market performance was affected.
-- Due to the impact of COVID-19, the company's performance in market is not good.
+- The company faced significant financial difficulties, which led to the decision to dissolve the department.
-- The company faced significant financial difficulties, so they was decide to dissolve the department.
+- As a result, I was unfortunately forced to leave my last company.
-- Finally, I was forced to leave last company.
+- I’m grateful for my experience there, as I learned a lot during my time at the company
 - While this was a challenging situation, I saw it as an opportunity to reflect on my career goals, enhance my skills, and prepare for my next role in a global environment.

 ## about gap year